IDDA: a large-scale multi-domain dataset for autonomous driving: Conclusion

 This paper presents IDDA, a synthetic database explicitly designed for supporting research in domain adaptive semantic segmentation for autonomous driving.
 With 105 different domains, it is the largest existing dataset supporting this research.
-Although the experiments presented here are just a very limited subset of all the benchmark assessment that is possible to do with IDDA, all the data, experimental setup, algorithms and results will be made available to the community through the dedicated website (\url{https://idda-dataset.github.io/home/}).
-The website will be regularly updated, as soon as new experimental settings (from RGB-D experiments to multi source domain adaptation and generalization) will be explored.
-We believe this will become a valuable reference point for the community.
+As shown in the experiment section, it lends itself well to the benchmark of wide range of domain adaptation study cases, due to the domain gap that exists both among scenarios inside IDDA and with respect to a real dataset.
+Furthermore, the constant development of the simulator allows for a further expansion of the currently available scenarios, for instance by adding a night view, new environments or sensor types (such as LIDAR).